PolCarCat/mystara_arena_webpage/README.md

 ## *Patents*
 They protect inventions from being copied.
 It can be considered as if they protect ideas.
 Patents include a detailed description defining the legal boundaries of the invention accurately.
 They provide the strongest protection but they are also the hardest to get (and the most expensive ones).
+They last for the shortest amount of time 16-18 years.

 ## *Free software license*